-- Content Analysis: Status of analyzed URL.
+Status: Status of analyzed URL.
 If redirection or error occurs on the URL, the redirection or error status code will be displayed in the column.
 More about status codes can be found in the Status codes and redirects check manual.

     - Meta description: Meta description of the page.